Skip over navigation

 UGA has had 23 students named Rhodes Scholars in its history.

 Juliet Elizabeth Allan of Atlanta was awarded a 2013 Rhodes Scholarship.
-She is UGA's fourth Rhodes Scholar in the past seven years.
+She was UGA's fourth Rhodes Scholar in the past eight years.
 Before Allan, UGA's most recent recipient was Tracy Yang in 2011.

-Smitha Ganeshan, an Honors student from Johns Creek, has received a 2013 Truman Scholarship, which recognizes juniors with exceptional leadership potential who are committed to careers in government and elsewhere in public service.
+Sarah Mirza, an Honors student from Grand Island, Nebraska, has received a 2014 Truman Scholarship, which recognizes juniors with exceptional leadership potential who are committed to careers in government and elsewhere in public service.

-Two University of Georgia Honors students, Sara Black of Birmingham, Al. and Ian Karra from Roswell, have been awarded 2013 Udall Foundation Scholarships, recognizing outstanding sophomores and juniors pursuing careers focused on environmental or Native American public policy.
+Two University of Georgia Honors students, Sara Black of Birmingham, Alabama, and Ian Karra from Roswell, were awarded 2013 Udall Foundation Scholarships, recognizing outstanding sophomores and juniors pursuing careers focused on environmental or Native American public policy.

 In 2012-2013 UGA Honors students once again were highly successful in national and international scholarship competitions, and, for the third time in the past decade, Honors students were awarded prestigious Rhodes, Goldwater, Udall, and Truman scholarships in the same year.